LeafarCoder/ColorCovid/README.md

 </details>

-For step 4., all the samples were processed and the color features stored in a csv. file:
+For objective 4., all the samples were processed and the color features stored in a csv. file:

 <p align="center">
 	<img align="center" src="/samples_visualization/case2_CSV_file.PNG" width="450"/>